Book Title: Daughter, Disappeared

 Before I go into detail about this book, let me tell you about the journey I had with it.
 This book received different reactions at different points in the story.
 At first, it looked like this book was going to be 4 stars.
 Then it slowly crept down to 3 stars.
 But s

-If the protagonist’s sister never knew their mother, then I highly doubt that she would feel so close to the birth mother over her adopted parents.
-However, this conflict was resolved in the end by the daughter, Anna’s storyline.
+If the protagonist’s sister never knew their mother, then I highly doubt that she would feel so close to the birth mother over her adopted parents, similar to Wilson’s book, Midnight.
+However, unlike Wilson, this conflict was resolved in the end by the daughter, Anna’s storyline to an extent that I now know the author does not believe biological family is stronger.
+Hence why it crept back up to three.

 1994: Jane has no idea of the horrors in store when she plunges into a new life in North Africa with her recently discovered sister, Crystal.
 When she falls in love with Ali, she believes happiness is within her grasp.
 But Ali persists in digging into secrets that Crystal and her brutal husband have been hiding.
 Jane’s idyllic life starts to crumble.
 How far will Jane go to save herself and her sister?